 One Of The Most Common Ways To Categorize Your List Is By Grouping Them According To Their Niche Or Labeling Your List With Your Product Name.

+Depending on how detailed you want to go, you can spend a lot of time organizing your target groups into relevant lists.

 When You Create A Product Launch, You Will Need To Send Promotional E-Mails To Your Current List Of Leads.